 4. Seaboard

-This multinational agricultural stock has been around a long time and has a notoriously high stock price (currently nearly $4,000 per share) because the company has never approved a stock split.
-Regardless, Seaboard has managed steady sales growth for decades, and shareholders have been enjoying steady share price appreciation along the way.
+This multinational agricultural stock has been around for a long time and has a notoriously high stock price (currently nearly $2,500 per share) because the company has never approved a stock split.

 5. MGP Ingredients

-MGP Ingredients is best known for its wheat, barley, and rye distillery products used in the production of alcohol such as bourbon and other spirits.
+MGP Ingredients is best known for its wheat, barley, and rye distillery products used in the production of alcohol, such as bourbon and other spirits.
 Additionally, MGP produces grain products for use in food, such as wheat starches.

 Historically, MGP has been a cyclical business.
 Its sales are dependent not just on demand from its food and spirits customers but also on the market price of basic agricultural commodities.
-Amid the pandemic, however, the company was reporting record sales and profitability due to inflation and strong demand for liquor.

 6. The Andersons

 The Andersons is another supply chain agribusiness.
 It buys and sells basic commodities and produces renewable fuel, such as corn-based ethanol.
-But it’s the plant nutrient segment that has been booming since the start of the pandemic because of rising inflation.
+Since it deals in commodities, The Andersons has also been a highly cyclical stock.

 7. Adecoagro

 Adecoagro is the only actual farming company on this list.
 A South American operation that produces wheat and other basic staples, it completed its U.S. IPO in 2011.
+The low-cost producer of grains and other agricultural products has been reporting strong revenue growth lately.
+It is also profitable, although its bottom line has struggled in recent quarters as weather issues and lower prices have adversely affected its Sugar, Ethanol & Energy business.

 Related investing topics